WISE – Well-being in Sustainable cities

 The first scenario was published in 2013 (in Swedish, but with a summary in English) and it spurred very much interest.
 During 2014 a more refined scenario was produced and described in the report "Low-carbon Gothenburg 2.0 Technological potentials and lifestyle changes", here in English and here in Swedish.
 In September 2014 a national conference was held to disseminate the results and discuss ways for the transition to sustainable consumption.
 Presentations and documentation can be found here (in Swedish).

-Based on data from the Low carbon transition Gothenburg subproject the work with the Future Happiness Challenge game started in August 2014.
-Teenagers are the main target group and they are also involved in the development of the game.
-In December 2014 workshops took place involving students from upper secondary school classes.
+Based on data from the Low carbon transition Gothenburg subproject the game Future Happiness Challenge was developed.
+Teenagers are the main target group and they were also involved in the development of the game.
 The content of the game is based on the results from the report "Low-carbon Gothenburg 2.0 Technological potentials and lifestyle changes" .